-Management Means of Achieving Core Objectives Assessing Issues Performance Maintenance of structures Any major repairs to structures will be undertaken in a timely manner Building Assessment report Mowing/gardening Mowing as necessary to ensure safe pedestrian use, parking and bushfire protection Observation of suitability of mowing frequency Vegetation management Manage vegetation, including prescribed burning, to reduce bushfire threat, ensure pedestrian or vehicle access is unimpeded and to facilitate recreation Regular inspections of vegetation Road/footpath maintenance Roads (sealed or otherwise) & footpaths are kept in a sound condition Regular inspections Invasive species As far as resources permit, control of weeds and feral animals including participating in any regional control programs with other councils, LLS or the NPWS Weed abundance and distribution Pedestrian access Ensure that paths/corridors/tracks/open spaces are kept free of debris, vegetation and rubbish Frequency of complaints about access difficulty Vehicle parking Areas suitable for parking will be so marked and maintained for that purpose.
-Modifications to parking may be made at any time Observations of parking suitability during peak use Litter collection & illegal dumping Regular litter collections and any illegal dumping referred for enforcement action Frequency of reports of illegal dumping/rubbish Cultural Heritage & old museum As resources allow, cultural heritage will be assessed and where necessary, conserved Audit of cultural heritage items and mechanisms used to protect Public Use Any facilities to enhance public use will be maintained and appropriate measures to facilitate public access will be undertaken Regular inspections of facilities Bike access The reserve forms part of the Coffs Harbour Bike Plan 2014-2019 including improved access from Harbour Drive to Duke Street Actions listed in the Bike Plan are implemented.
-Security, lighting & safety A safety audit has been undertaken to determine necessary actions and works to improve public safety and asset protection, which Council will use to prioritise its response.
-Incidence of safety incidents reported to Council or Police Native Title rights & interests Protection of the rights and interests of those who hold or may hold Native Title, by not undertaking an act that may affect Native Title Any act that may affect Native Title reviewed by Native Title Manager Trespass and anti- social behaviour Where significant natural values may be impacted through inappropriate use, relevant signage, fencing & or barriers are installed to prevent access Incidence of access to off- limits areas Bushfire preparedness Prepare for bushfires given the Category 1 bushfire prone land and revise the 2018 Emergency Management Plan to include bushfire Emergency Management Plan revised

-Special needs users As resources permit, elderly/disabled access to facilities will be improved Number of new facilities or improvements made Leases, licenses & Applications for leases, licenses or other estates consistent Numbers of applications other estates including with the Core Objectives of the category of the land are granted & rejected easements granted.
-Council may also request of the Minister that an easement be created over the land
+Management Means of Achieving Core Objectives Assessing Issues Performance Maintenance of Any major repairs to structures will be undertaken in Building structures a timely manner Assessment report Mowing/gardening Mowing as necessary to ensure safe pedestrian use, parking and bushfire protection Observation of suitability of mowing frequency Vegetation management Manage vegetation, including prescribed burning, to reduce bushfire threat, ensure pedestrian or vehicle access is unimpeded and to facilitate recreation Regular inspections of vegetation Road/footpath maintenance Roads (sealed or otherwise) & footpaths are kept in a sound condition Regular inspections Invasive species As far as resources permit, control of weeds and feral animals including participating in any regional control programs with other councils, LLS or the NPWS.
+Weed abundance and distribution Pedestrian access Ensure that paths/corridors/tracks/open spaces/foreshores are kept free of debris/vegetation/rubbish or items in use by any adjacent land user Frequency of complaints about access difficulty Vehicle parking Areas suitable for parking will be so marked and maintained for that purpose Observations of parking suitability during peak use Litter collection & Regular litter collections and any illegal dumping Frequency of illegal dumping referred for enforcement action reports of illegal dumping/rubbish Public recreation Any facilities to enhance public recreation will be maintained and appropriate measures to facilitate recreation will be undertaken Regular inspections of facilities Native Title rights & interests Protection of the rights and interests of those who hold or may hold Native Title, by ensuring future acts are undertaken in accordance with the Native Title Act 1993 Future Acts that may affect Native Title reviewed by Native Title Manager Exclude or restrict public access where applicable Where the current use or physical status of a reserve is not conducive to public use, appropriate signage, fencing & or barriers are installed Incidence of access to off-limits areas Leases, licenses & other estates including easements Applications for leases, licenses or other estates consistent with the Core Objectives of the category of the land are granted.
+Council may also request of the Minister that an easement be created over the land Numbers of applications granted & rejected